renatofdds/aidermacs/README.md

 ### Working with Code Blocks

-When editing `.aider.prompt.org` or other files, these keybindings are available:
+When editing `.aider.prompt.org` or other `.aider*` files, these keybindings are available:

 - `C-c C-n` or `C-<return>`: Send line/region line-by-line
 - `C-c C-c`: Send block/region as whole